refactorsaurusrex/journal-cli/README.md

 ## Prerequisites

 There are only two _real_ requirements in order to use `journal-cli`.
 First, you need to have a collection of `*.md` files.
 They don't even need to be "journal" entries.
-They can be anything you want... as long as they are text-based and have use the "md" file extension.
+They can be anything you want... as long as they are text-based and have a "md" file extension.
 Second, at least some of those files must include Yaml front matter in the format shown below.
 The `tags` element is required, but you can create any tag names you want.
 That's it.

 > If you use Typora, you can go to the Paragraph menu and select "YAML Front Matter"